All Episodes

 How is it transferred?

-And to watch a program that was on educational TV about three or four weeks ago here in Arizona, They everything but said, we aren't quite sure how many different animals might carry this thing.
+And to watch a program that was on educational TV about three or four weeks ago here in Arizona, they everything but said, we aren't quite sure how many different animals might carry this thing.

-It just suddenly appeared, or did it, in what way did it suddenly manifest itself?
+It just suddenly appeared, or did it, in what way did it suddenly manifest itself, coming from elsewhere or just suddenly coming into being?

 It had been using herbs, bark, leaves for years.

-And all of a sudden, they decided they would go to the new magic bullets, the first being penicillin.
+And all of a sudden, they decided they would go to the new magic bullets, the first being penicillin, every kind of vaccination imaginable, and they really didn't know what they were going to do.

 As a result, the bugs supposedly were wiped out.

-They thought they had conquered TB.
+They thought they had conquered TV.

-And all of a sudden, the bugs And the proper medical term for this is a microbial mutation.
+And all of a sudden, the bugs, and the proper medical term for this is a microbial mutation.

 The bugs decided they would change because they couldn't live in the body any longer and they mutated.

-And as a result, we have today old diseases that have become new strains that none of the known antibiotics will touch many of them.
+And as a result, we have today old diseases that have become new strains that none of the known antibiotics will touch, many of them.

-In fact, it was quite interesting that Newsweek Magazine said, by now, Nearly every disease organism known to medicine has become resistant to at least one antibiotic.
+In fact, it was quite interesting that Newsweek magazine said, by now, nearly every disease organism known to medicine has become resistant to at least one antibiotic.

-Lindsey, are the bugs going to have the last laugh?
+Lindsay, are the bugs going to have the last laugh?

 Oh, positively.